 As a growing, progressive agency, we are dedicated to providing excellence.
 Children all across these regions are in need of a fostering family to help them feel safe and supported.
 The volume and diversity of children in need of a foster family means we have more opportunities to place a child (or children) with you, whilst you and your family’s situation are also at the forefront of our mind.

 As a growing, progressive agency, we are dedicated to providing excellence.
-Our most recent Ofsted inspection saw us rated as GOOD in all areas with OUTSTANDING ELEMENTS in the South West.
+Our most recent Ofsted inspection saw us rated as GOOD in all areas in the South West.
 We are LILAC certified, in honour of our high quality standards.

 Working closely with local authorities, we secure appropriate foster homes for children who are in need.
 We work closely with carers too.
 By supporting our inspiring foster families, we support our young people to meet their potential, fulfil their goals and make their way in the world.

 “We are particularly good at matching children to foster families but to do this you have to know your carers really well.
 This starts with the referral hub.
-Toni, alongside her colleagues, knows all our carers individually and knows who does and doesn’t have a placement.
+Our colleagues, knows all our carers individually and knows who does and doesn’t have a placement.

 People from all walks of life can become a carer.
 You can help to inspire a generation of vulnerable children and young people to find their way in the world.
 You can help us build an incredible future for them.
 If you’re interested in becoming a foster carer with Pathway Care, please get in touch with us today.